dfo-pacific-science/dfo-salmon-ontology/docs/ontology_applications/FSAR_Tracer_PRD_CQs.md

 **Decision Requirements:**

-WSP metric positions trigger decision requirements through `fsar:Condition` patterns that link to `fsar:DecisionRequirement` classes.
+WSP metric positions trigger decision requirements through `dfoc:Condition` patterns that link to `dfoc:DecisionRequirement` classes.
 For example, when rapid status is Red (below LRP), this triggers rebuilding plan requirements mandated by the Fisheries Act Fish Stocks Provisions.

 ---